When gardening goes wrong: pests and diseases

 They make a beeline for broad bean/runner bean shoots especially, so I use a giant inflatable eyeball and a model bird of prey to keep them on their claws.

 There’s also the question of organic v chemical treatments – I think the vast majority of us want to be organic, but sheer desperation can drive us back into the arms of chemicals.
-I will regard it as a personal triumph if I don’t succumb to slug and snail pellets if next year is as bad as this one.

 I also suspect many so-called ‘organic’ gardeners out there are secretly using Napalm (or its equivalent) for their perfect plots, probably the very folk who say their gardens don’t have problems.